Evidence for fast thermalization in the plane-wave matrix model

 We add noise to represent quantum fluctuations in the initial conditions.
-Our configurations seed the modes that would become tachyonic during some portion of the $\tau$-period.
-We describe these modes by a gaussian probability function with a width determined by Planck's constant $\hbar$ and the frequency of the oscillators in the regime where these modes are adiabatic.
+Our configurations seed the modes that would become tachyonic during some portion of the $\tau$-period \cite{Berenstein:2010bi}.
+We initialize each such mode with a gaussian probability function with a width determined by $\hbar$ and the adiabatic frequency of the mode.
 Once these fluctuations grow sufficiently they take over and scramble the system.
-This analysis is valid when $\hbar$ is small.
+The time scale for the initial exponential growth is logarithmic in the size of the initial fluctuations, which are proportional to $\sqrt{\hbar}$.
+We consider the system to thermalize quickly if, subsequent to this period, the decay of fluctuations back to equilibrium is fast.
+The analysis we do is valid strictly only when $\hbar$ is small.
 The solutions have large energy of order $N^2$, where $N$ is the size of the matrices.
 The energy does not scale with $\hbar$.
 If these systems thermalize, their temperature is large in quantum units.
-This is exactly the regime where classical physics is valid: since we only have finitely many degrees of freedom, all of them will have large quantum numbers and can be treated classically.
+This is exactly the regime where classical physics is valid, for we only have finitely many degrees of freedom and all of them will have large quantum numbers and can be treated classically (this sets the limit of how big we can make $\hbar$ in practice).
 This means in particular that we can ignore the fermions, for they only affect the low temperature regime.

 In the rest of this letter we discuss the numerical implementation of the BMN matrix model and the evidence for fast thermalization of the initial conditions we chose.